Updated July 2021. Originally published on August 29, 2019.

 It’s one thing to identify patterns in student engagement and performance.
 But it’s another to actually intervene with struggling students.

 After all, intervention can be difficult online.
-But real-time analytics give colleges the opportunity to intervene with at-risk students immediately, notes Theresa Rowe, the CIO at Oakland University.
+But real-time analytics give colleges the opportunity to intervene with students at risk of stopping out immediately, notes Theresa Rowe, the CIO at Oakland University.
 Colleges are accustomed to using analytics to see what has happened over time, “but that approach does not offer much for a student in the course right now,” says Rowe.
 “Changing our thinking to real-time learning analytics… is essential to making a difference for a currently enrolled student.”

 And because instructors and advisors have more contact with students than almost anyone one else at the institution, they are in the ideal position to respond to student needs.